Adopting Sidecar Containers

 • OldWaySidecar on start checks the presence of a file in an empty dir.

-• If the file indicates that the NativeSidecar is running - it either does nothing and sleeps forever (in case when Pod’s restartPolicy=Always) or exists immediately with exit code 0 (in case when Pod’s restartPolicy!=Always).
+• If the file indicates that the NativeSidecar is running, it either does nothing and sleeps forever (in the case when Pod’s restartPolicy=Always) or exits immediately with exit code 0 (in the case when Pod’s restartPolicy!=Always).

 What's next